AaronShabanian/ProgrammingLanguagesBlogs/Blog6.md

 <br>
 <h3> Addition </h3>
-As in most programming languages like python and java the symbol for addition is `var example = true`
+As in most programming languages like python and java the symbol for addition is `+`.